agankin/Bee-Hive/README.md

 Hive hive = new HiveBuilder()
     .WithMinLiveThreads(1)                                // Sets minimal number of threads in the Hive.
     .WithMaxLiveThreads(4)                                // Sets maximal number of threads in the Hive.
-    .WithThreadIdleBeforeStop(milliseconds: 1000)         // Sets interval of an idle time for threads to be stopped.
+    .WithThreadIdleBeforeStop(milliseconds: 1000)         // Sets interval of idle time for threads to be stopped.
-    .Build();                                             // Builds a Hive.
+    .Build();                                             // Builds the Hive.

 hive.Run();                                               // Runs the Hive.
 This starts minimal number of threads.
 ```